jeroen94704/klepcbgen/README.md

 ## Installation

-You can install klepcbgen by [downloading and unzipping the code](https://github.com/jeroen94704/klepcbgen/archive/master.zip) or by cloning the repository:
+Start by [downloading and unzipping the code](https://github.com/jeroen94704/klepcbgen/archive/master.zip) or by cloning the repository:

 `git clone https://github.com/jeroen94704/klepcbgen`

-Then install the required dependencies, use the following command:
+Then install the required dependencies, using the following command:

 `pip install -r requirements.txt`